Bailout Stigma: Abstract

 \section{Abstract}

-We develop a model of bailout stigma where accepting bailout signals a firm's balance-sheet weakness and worsens its funding prospect.
-To avoid stigma, a firm with high-quality legacy assets either withdraws from subsequent financing after receiving a bailout or refuses a bailout altogether to send a favorable signal.
-The former leads to a short-lived stimulation with subsequent market freeze even worse than if there were no bailouts.
-The latter revives the funding market, albeit with delay, to the level achievable without any stigma.
-Strikingly, a bailout offer is most effective when many firms reject it (to build a favorable reputation) rather than accept it.
+We develop a model of bailout stigma where accepting a bailout signals a firm’s balance-sheet weakness and worsens its funding prospect.
+To avoid stigma, high-quality firms either withdraw from subsequent financing after receiving bailouts or refuse bailouts altogether to send a favorable signal.
+The former leads to a short-lived stimulation with a subsequent market freeze even worse than if there were no bailouts.
+The latter revives the funding market, albeit with delay, to the level achievable without any stigma, and implements a constrained optimal outcome.
+A menu of multiple bailout programs also compounds bailout stigma and worsens market freeze.

 {\bf Keywords:} Adverse selection, bailout stigma, shorted-lived and delayed stimulation

 {\bf JEL Codes:} D82, G01, G18